 Nearly 60% of all 4th graders in Philadelphia can’t read at a grade level.
 You can change that statistic by sharing your time and talents.

-Join us.
-Learn more by attending one of these three information sessions.
+Learn more by attending one of these information sessions:

 Not available on these dates?
 Contact Loraine Carter at 267-592-4459 about other opportunities to get information on our work in local schools.

-In addition to serving as tutors, AARP Experience Corps volunteer members also serve in a variety of other leadership program support roles, including field and site coordination and management, administrative support, fundraising, training and advocacy.
+In addition to serving as tutors, AARP Foundation Experience Corps volunteers also serve in a variety of other leadership program support roles, including field and site coordination and management, administrative support, fundraising, training and advocacy.

 Program Launch: 1996